-Typically as photographers we are taught, the smaller the aperture the sharper and more crisp your image is going to be.
+Typically as photographers, we are taught, the smaller the aperture the sharper and crisper your image is going to be.

 You ever go online and look at an awesome photo’s EXIF data?
 You ever notice almost all the landscape and hdr photos you see will be shot at f16 or higher?

 If you’re always shooting high apertures for your landscape photos, you should really consider dialing back and learning your lenses.
 Especially if you’re shooting on a camera with a high pixel density sensor like the Sony A7r, or many of the new APS-C systems.

 Why Would I Want To Shoot With A Small Apertures To Begin With?

 I’ll explain the basics real quick for those that are new to photography.

 The lens aperture is the pupil of your camera lens.
 It controls how much light passes from your lens to the sensor.

 A high aperture number (or smaller aperture diameter) is something around an f16 to an f22, some lenses even go higher.
 F32 etc.

 The higher your aperture number, the more in focus everything is going to be, and the deeper your depth of field.

 Lower Apertures like f1.8, f2.4 and f5.6 will give you a relatively shallow depth of field, giving you that ‘blurry background effect.’